msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Ports_Connections.md

 (`out_port.type == 'out'`).

 > **NOTE**: Functions `get_shape()` and `get_value()` return `None` until the partial inference phase.
 For more information
-> about model conversion phases, refer to the [Model Conversion Pipeline](@ref mo-model-conversion-pipeline) section.
+> about model conversion phases, refer to the [Model Conversion Pipeline](@ref mo-model-conversion-pipeline).
 For information
-> about partial inference phase, see the [Partial Inference](@ref mo-partial-inference) section.
+> about partial inference phase, see the [Partial Inference](@ref mo-partial-inference).

 There are several methods of the `Node` class to get the instance of a corresponding port:
 * `in_port(x)` and `out_port(x)` to get the input/output port with number `x`.